 Just as different dyes are used on different fabrics, the chemicals used to add UPF to a garment vary depending on the chemical structure of the fabric.
 Chemical additives such as zinc oxide, titanium dioxide and Tiosorb M—the active ingredients in most sunscreens—are also the main additives used in sun-protective clothing.

 The Environmental Working Group rates both zinc oxide and Tiosorb M as low health and environmental hazards; titanium dioxide has a low overall hazard but a moderate cancer risk.
 On its website, Coolibar, a manufacturer of sun-protective clothing, notes that the additives in its fabrics are the same as the active ingredients in sunscreens.
 Manufacturers claim that the sun protection will not wash out over time.

-“People want sun protection but a lot of our customers, especially moms with small kids, are concerned about the chemicals in sunscreen,” explains Dewey.
-“Clothes with UPF are much easier than using sunscreen—you don’t have to ask anyone to get your back or hold down a wiggling kid to get it applied—and they are fashionable, too.”
+“Clothes with UPF are much easier than using sunscreen—you don’t have to ask anyone to get your back or hold down a wiggling kid to get it applied—and they are fashionable, too,” says Dewey.

 (The research on the potential health effects of sunscreen is mixed.
 The Skin Cancer Foundation reviewed research on sunscreen additives including oxybenzone, retinyl palmitate and nanoparticles, and found conflicting research on the adverse effects of all three compounds).

 It’s not just the chemical additives that some consumers are concerned about.
 Most of the clothing marketed as sun-protective is made from petroleum-derived fabrics like nylon, polyester and Lycra, which raise some red flags for their environmental impacts.
 (Studies done by the Australian Radiation Protection and Nuclear Safety Agency found that these fabrics were the most apt to have UPFs of 50 or higher.